 Even for those who have always been financially stable, being hit with a major medical problem can have bills mounting up quickly, to the point where they can no longer be met.
-People then often take on additional credit-card debt to cover mounting medical bills; savings are depleted, and people wind up being unable to pay for necessities such as rent, food and utilities.
+People then often take on additional credit card debt to cover mounting medical bills.
+Savings are depleted, and people wind up being unable to pay for necessities such as rent, food, and utilities.
 As a result, medical bills have become the most common cause of filing for bankruptcy in Ohio.

-If you find yourself overwhelmed with debt and medical bills you cannot pay, the skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer can help.
+If you find yourself overwhelmed with medical debt and bills you cannot pay, the skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer can help.
 We understand that financial problems can happen to even the most well-intentioned people.
-We offer a free consultation to evaluate your financial situation and to come up with a debt-relief plan that’s best for you.
+We offer a free consultation to evaluate your financial situation and to come up with a debt relief plan that’s best for you.

-Medical Bills and Debt in Ohio
+Medical Debt in Ohio

 Medical debt is treated differently from debts like credit cards or student loan debt.
 As a rule, unpaid medical bills are sent to a debt collector, and if the agency can’t collect, it reports the debts to the credit bureau.
-This can significantly damage your consumer credit scores, as one medical bill can cause a drop between 50 to 100 or more points.
+This can significantly damage your consumer credit scores, as one medical bill can cause a drop of 50 to 100 or more points.

-The three major credit reporting agencies—TransUnion, Experian, and Equifax—now have to wait 180 days before putting an unpaid medical bill on your credit report.
-This allows you more time to dispute problems with insurance coverage or charges from a healthcare provider.
+Fortunately, it may take more time for an unpaid medical bill to show up on your credit report and hurt your credit score.
+The three major credit reporting agencies—TransUnion, Experian, and Equifax—have to wait 180 days before putting an unpaid medical bill on your credit report.
+This allows you more time to dispute problems with insurance coverage or resolve charges from a healthcare provider.
+Furthermore, unpaid medical bills that eventually are paid by the insurer must be removed from your credit report.

-What to Do About Medical Bills
+What to Do About Medical Debt

 • Don’t put the debt on credit cards.
 Interest rates are very high, and it will look like regular debt to creditors, so any protections associated with medical bills won’t apply.